U.S. Route 411: Tennessee

-US 411 goes through some Seymour neighborhoods for about a mile and a half before coming to an intersection with US 441 (SR 71; Chapman Highway; provides access to Knoxville) and SR 338 (Boyds Creek Highway; provides access to Kodak and Douglas Dam), with US 411/SR 35 turning right to become concurrent with US 441/SR 71 and continue as an undivided 4-lane highway through Seymour before leaving Seymour and traversing the Slate Knobs, the eastern foothills of Chilhowee Mountain, and becoming narrow and curvy while maintaining 4 lanes throughout.
-After several miles it widens to a 4-lane divided highway and stays that until it enters the city of Sevierville where it becomes undivided once again.
-From Seymour to Sevierville, US 411 is northbound and US 441 is southbound as the road runs east.
-(Highway route signs once gave the conflicting directions.)
-The route crosses the Pigeon River and enters downtown at the intersection with SR 66 (Winfield Dunn Parkway; provides access to I-40), where US 441/SR 71 splits southward, as Forks of the River Parkway, to go to Pigeon Forge, Gatlinburg, and the Great Smoky Mountains National Park.
-US 411/SR 35 continue through downtown as Main Street and has an intersection with SR 448 (North Parkway/Parkway) before leaving downtown at the crossing of Middle Creek, where it transitions to Dolly Parton Parkway.
+US 411 goes through neighborhoods in Seymour for about 1.5 mi before coming to an intersection with US 441 (SR 71; Chapman Highway; provides access to Knoxville) and SR 338 (Boyds Creek Highway; provides access to Kodak and Douglas Dam).
+Here, US 411/SR 35 turn right to become concurrent with US 441/SR 71 and continue as an undivided four-lane highway through Seymour.
+Upon leaving Seymore, the highways traverse the Slate Knobs, the eastern foothills of Chilhowee Mountain, and becoming narrow and curvy while maintaining four lanes throughout.
+After several miles the road widens to a four-lane divided highway and stays that way until it enters the city of Sevierville where it becomes undivided once again.
+From Seymour to Sevierville, US 411 and US 441 run together in a wrong-way concurrency; highway route signs once gave the conflicting directions.
+The route crosses the Little Pigeon River and enters downtown at the intersection with SR 66/Great Smoky Mountains Parkway (Winfield Dunn Parkway; provides access to I-40), where US 441/SR 71 split southward, as Forks of the River Parkway, to go to Pigeon Forge, Gatlinburg, and the Great Smoky Mountains National Park.
+US 411/SR 35 continue through downtown as Main Street and has an intersection with SR 448 (North Parkway/Parkway; also part of Great Smoky Mountains Parkway) before leaving downtown at the crossing of Middle Creek, where it transitions to Dolly Parton Parkway.
 It continues through a major business district and has an intersection with SR 449 (Veterans Boulevard; provides access to Dollywood and Pigeon Forge).
 It then passes by some more businesses before leaving Sevierville and entering the community of Cherokee Hills, near the intersection with SR 416 (Pittman Center Road; provides access to Pittman Center and Gatlinburg).
-It then has an intersection with SR 339 (Long Springs Road; provides access to Cosby) before leaving Cherokee Hills and narrowing to an improved 2-lane Highway.
-It then passes through the community of New Center before having a sharp switchback and becoming narrow before crossing into Jefferson County.
+It then has an intersection with SR 339 (Long Springs Road; provides access to Cosby) before leaving Cherokee Hills and narrowing to an improved two-lane Highway.
+US 411 then passes through the community of New Center before having a sharp switchback and becoming narrow prior to crossing into Jefferson County.

-After crossing the county line, US 411 immediately enters the community of Chestnut Hill and has an intersection with SR 92 next to the Bush Bean Museum, which also right across the road from the Bush Brothers and Company Cannery plant and corporate headquarters.
-US 411 then enters some mountains and becomes curvy for a short distance before widening to a new 4-lane divided highway just before crossing into Cocke County.
+After crossing the county line, US 411 immediately enters the community of Chestnut Hill and has an intersection with SR 92 next to the Bush Bean Museum, which also right across the road from the cannery plant and corporate headquarters of Bush Brothers and Company.
+US 411 then enters some mountains and becomes curvy for a short distance before widening to a new four-lane divided highway just before crossing into Cocke County.

-It continues along the new 4-lane highway into the city of Newport and ends at its national northern terminus at an intersection with US 25W/US 70 (SR 9) just a short distance away from that route's interchange with I-40 (Exit 432 A-B; though exit 432 A is only signed as US 411 on the interstate in both directions), with SR 35 turning right to become concurrent with, though unsigned, that route towards downtown.
+US 411 continues along the new four-lane highway into the city of Newport and ends at its national northern terminus at an intersection with US 25W/US 70 (SR 9) just a short distance away from that route's interchange with I-40 (Exit 432 A-B; though exit 432 A is only signed as US 411 on the Interstate in both directions), with SR 35 turning right to become concurrent with, though unsigned, that route towards downtown.